DrakirL/DrakirL.github.io/p10/rules/talents.md

 ### Improved Attribute *(Repeatable)*
 Increase one of your attributes by 1, up to 5.

+### Learned *(Repeatable)*
+Learn one new Skill, Language, Training, or Spell.

+### Martial Initiate *(Repeatable)*
+Gain Proficiency with one specific type of Advanced Weapon.<br>
+Alternatively, you can gain one of the following Proficiencies you don't already have: Simple Melee Weapons, Simple Range Weapons, Light Armor, Small Shields.

-### Skilled *(Repeatable)*
+### Magic Initiate *(Repeatable)*
-Increase your Grade for two different Skills by 1 each, up to 5.
+Gain one of the following Proficiencies you don't already have: Arcane Focus, Divine Focus, Primal Focus.<br>
+Learn 1 Spell that can be cast with a Focus associated with the gained Proficiency.

+### Professional
+Learn 2 new Skills.<br>
+Gain one Training of your choice.

+### Thaumaturge
+Learn 3 Spells that all belong to a given Spell List.

 ### Strong Heart
+Your Maximum HP (without any bonuses) is now equal to your Strength + 2 times your Size Value.<br>
-Increase your Maximum HP by 2.<br>
+Increase your HP Bonus by 1.
-"gain 1 extra healthbar"?
-(PHRASING?
-DETAILS?
-TOO MUCH?)

 ### Strong Mind
+Your Maximum MP (without any bonuses) is now equal to your Strength + 2 times your Sentience Value.<br>
-Increase your Maximum MP by 2.<br>
+Increase your MP Bonus by 1.

-Reduce your Starting Stress by 2.
+### Melee Weapon Mastery?
+**Prerequisite:** Proficiency (Simple Melee Weapons).<br>
+Gain Proficiency with Advanced Melee Weapons.

+### Range Weapon Mastery?
+**Prerequisite:** Proficiency (Simple Range Weapons).<br>
+Gain Proficiency with Advanced Range Weapons.

+### Heavily?
+Armored
+**Prerequisite:** Proficiency (Light Armor).<br>
+Gain Proficiency with Heavy Armor.

-### Proficient? *(Repeatable)*
+### Shield Mastery?
-Gain one new Proficiency, following the restrictions below:<br>
-+ To gain "Advanced Melee Weapons", you must already have "Simple Melee Weapons".
-+ To gain "Advanced Ranged Weapons", you must already have "Simple Ranged Weapons".
-+ To gain "Heavy Armor", you must already have "Light Armor".
-+ To gain "Large Shields", you must already have "Small Shields".
+**Prerequisite:** Proficiency (Small Shields).<br>
+Gain Proficiency with Large Shields.

-### Martial Initiate
+### Alert?
-Choose one type of Advanced Melee Weapon and one type of Advanced Ranged Weapon to mark down as Initiate Weapons.<br>
-You can freely use your Initiate Weapons as though you were Proficient with them, even if you aren't.
+(THEME?), giving you the following benefits:
++ When an Action Scene starts, you may act first in the turn order, even if an opponent initiated it?
+(PHRASING?)
++ Gain a "Hightened Senses" as a Sense (PHRASING?).
+It grants Perception equal to 1 + half your Skill Bonus.

-### Magic Initiate
+### Lucky
-Learn any 2 Spells and mark them as Initiate Spells.<br>
-You can freely use focuses to cast your Initiate Spells as though you were proficient with them, even if you aren't.
+You have a number of Luck Points equal to your Skill Bonus.<br>
+Whenever you make a Test, you can spend 1 Luck Point to gain Advantage on that Test.<br>
+Whenever another creature makes a Test against you, you can spend 1 Luck Point to impose Disadvantage on that Test.
+You regain any Luck Points you've spent after finishing a Long Rest.

 ### Fighting Style
 **Prerequisite:** Class Group (Warrior).<br>
 You gain one of the following benefits of your choice:

 #### Dual Wielding
-You can use 1 Action on your turn to make up 2 Martial Attacks, provided each attack properly uses a different weapon.<br>
+You can use 1 Action on your turn to make up to 2 Martial Attacks, provided each attack properly uses a different weapon you're already wielding.<br>
 After doing so, you can't do so again until you've regained your Actions.

 #### Mighty Strikes
-When you make a Martial Attack properly using a weapon wielded in both hands, you can do so with Advantage.<br>
+When you make a Martial Attack properly using a weapon wielded in both hands, you can roll a d10 add it to your total.<br>
 After doing so, you can't do so again until you've regained your Actions.

 #### Sword and Board
-After you've properly used a shield to Attack or Block, you can regain 1 used Action.<br>
+After you Block against an Attack, you can regain 1 used Action.<br>
 After doing so, you can't do so again until you've regained your Actions.

 ### Warrior's Spirit
 **Prerequisite:** Class Group (Warrior).<br>
-When you take Physical or Dissonant damage during an Action Scene, you can choose to lose MP instead of HP.
-(PHRASING?
-DETAILS?)
+When you take Physical damage during an Action Scene, you can choose to lose MP instead of HP.

-### Area of Expertise?
+### Professional Efficacy
 **Prerequisite:** Class Group (Expert).<br>
-Choose one Skill to be your Expertise.
-The bonus you gain from each Skill Grade for that Skill becomes +3.
-(PHRASING?
-DETAILS?)

-### Multitasking?
+Your Skill Bonus is now equal to 2 + your Level.

+### Area of Expertise *(Repeatable)*
 **Prerequisite:** Class Group (Expert).<br>
-Provided you are not Encumbered or Burdened, you have an additional Action.
+Mark one Training you have as an Expertise.<br>

-### Expanded Incantabulary *(Repeatable?)*
+When you make a Test that uses Training you've marked as Expertise, you roll one additional d20 and use the highest result from among them.

+### Mana Reserves?
 **Prerequisite:** Class Group (Mage).<br>
-Learn 3 Spells that all belong to a given Spell List.
+When you begin to cast a Spell, you can gain Excess MP equal to your Mana Spend Limit.
+You can only spend the MP gained this way on that casting.
+(PHRASING?)<br>
+After you've done so, you can't do so again until you've finished a Rest.

+### Versatile Virtuoso
+**Prerequisite:** Class Group (Mage).<br>
+Learn 1 Spell of your choice and mark it as your Versatile Spell.<br>
+Upon finishing a Rest, you may replace your Versatile Spell with any other Spell you don't already know.

 ## Level 2
 Moving on up in the world!
 At this Level, Talents are generally meant to let you enter and capitalize on a specific niche you're already fit for.

-### Crushing Blows
+### Crusher
-**Prerequisite:** Proficiency (Advanced Melee Weapons).<br>
+**Prerequisite:** You've dealt 5 or more Crushing damage with a Martial Attack before.<br>
-When you deal 3 or more?
-Bludgeoning damage to a creature with a Martial Melee Attack, ???
+When you deal 5 or more Crushing damage to a creature with a Martial Attack, that creature loses 1 Action.

-### Serrating Cuts
+### Slasher
-**Prerequisite:** Proficiency (Advanced Melee Weapons).<br>
+**Prerequisite:** You've dealt 5 or more Slashing damage with a Martial Attack before.<br>
-When you deal 3 or more?
-Slashing damage to a creature with a Martial Melee Attack, ???
+When you deal 5 or more Slashing damage to a creature with a Martial Attack, that creature's speeds are halved until it regains its Actions.

-### Skewering?
-Stabs
+### Piercer
-**Prerequisite:** Proficiency (Advanced Melee Weapons).<br>
+**Prerequisite:** You've dealt 5 or more Piercing damage with a Martial Attack before.<br>
-When you deal 3 or more?
-Piercing damage to a creature with a Martial Melee Attack, ???
+When you deal 5 or more Piercing damage to a creature with a Martial Attack, increase that damage by 2.

-### Light Armor Mastery?
+### Light Armor Master?
 **Prerequisite:** Proficiency (Light Armor).
 ???

-### Heavy Armor Mastery?
+### Heavy Armor Master?
 **Prerequisite:** Proficiency (Heavy Armor).
-???
+Any Resistance against Physical damage granted to your by the armor you're wearing is increased by 1.
+(PHRASING?
+DETAILS?
+More/other?
+Restrictive reduction?)

 ### Sharpshooter
-**Prerequisite:** Proficiency (Advanced Ranged Weapons).<br>
+**Prerequisite:** Proficiency (Advanced Range Weapons).<br>
-When you make a Martial Range Attack properly using a weapon with the *Ranged (X)* property, add a +X/2 bonus to the Test.
-(PHRASING?
-DETAILS?)
+When you make a Martial Range Attack properly using a weapon on your turn, you can use one additional Action to double the attack's range and have it ignore Partial Cover.

 ### Trigger-Happy
-**Prerequisite:** Proficiency (Advanced Ranged Weapons).<br>
+**Prerequisite:** Proficiency (Advanced Range Weapons).<br>
+(THEME?), giving you the following benefits:
-Your Martial Range Attack made properly using a weapon with the "*Loaded (X)*" property are no longer Interruptible.<br>
++ Your Martial Range Attacks made properly using a weapon with the "*Loaded (X)*" property are no longer Interruptible.
-You can Interrupt at range by properly using a weapon with the "*Ranged (X)*" and "*Loaded (X)*" properties.
-(PHRASING?
-DETAILS?)
++ You can Interrupt at range by properly using a weapon with the "*Ranged (X)*" and "*Loaded (X)*" properties.
+(PHRASING?)

 ### ???
 **Prerequisite:** Class Group (Warrior).<br>
 ???

+### Multitasking
+**Prerequisite:** Class Group (Expert).<br>
+Provided you are not Encumbered or Burdened, you have an additional Action.

 ### ???
 **Prerequisite:** Class Group (Mage).<br>
 ???

 ## Level 3
+"Power Spike"?

+### Durable?
+**Prerequisite:** HP Bonus (3+).<br>
+Raise your Death Threshold by 2.<br>
+Whilst on Death's Door, you can use 1 Action to make a Difficulty 10 Test of Endurance and regain 1* HP, up to 0/1?
+(ACCEPTABLE?)

+### Focused?
+**Prerequisite:** MP Bonus (3+).<br>
+Reduce your Standard Stress by 2.<br>
+Whilst maintaining Concentration, you can use 1 Action to make a Test of Intuition/Authority? and reduce your current Stress by 1*, down to your Starting Stress?
+(ACCEPTABLE?)

 ### Controlled Chaos
 **Prerequisite:** You've caused a *Wild Magic Surge* before.
 When you cause a Wild Magic Surge, you may roll on the table twice and choose which result to use.

 ## Level 4
+"Late Game"?

 ## Level 5
 The peak all adventurers strive for...
 Talents at this Level are treated as rewards for having come so far, either letting you bypass critical limiters or unleash immensly powerful one-time effects.

+### Top of the Class
+Pick a Level 5 Class Talent from any class.

+### Peak Performance *(Repeatable?)*
+**Prerequisite:** Any Attribute (4+).<br>
+Increase one of your attributes by 2, up to 7?

+### Irresistable Offence
+**Prerequisite:** Either Strength (5+) or Agility (5+).<br>
+(THEME?), giving you the following benefits:
++ Any Physical damage you deal with a Martial Attack ignores Resistance?
++ If you roll a 20 on the d20 when making a Martial Attack, you may add a bonus equal to the Attribute used to make the Attack to any Physical damage it deals.

+### Arcane Omnipotence?
+**Prerequisite:** Proficiency (Arcane Focus).<br>
+Learn the *Wish* Spell.
+If you already knew it, learn another Arcane Spell.<br>
+Provided you are not affected by *Wish Fatigue?*, you can cast *Wish* without spending any MP.

+### Divine Favor
+**Prerequisite:** Proficiency (Divine Focus).<br>
+You have a set of Favor Dice, a d4, a d6, a d8, a d10, and a d12.<br>
+You can use them in the following ways:
++ You can use 1 Action on your turn and spend one Favor Die to roll it and restore HP to a creature no further than 1 space outside your Reach equal to the result.
++ You can use 1 Action on your turn and spend one Favor Die to force one creature no further than 1 space outside your Reach to make a Will Save against your Magic Might.
+Roll the spent Favor Die.
+The targeted creature takes either Radiant or Umbral damage (your choice) equal to the result on a failed save, or half as much on a success.
++ When you make a Test, you can spend one Favor Die to roll it and add the result to your total.
+#### <br>

+During a Rest, you can reaffirm your convictions through prayer, meditation, or some other form of introspection.<br>
+Upon finishing the Rest, you can regain one of your spent Favor Dice.
+If it was a Long Rest, you can regain them all.

+### Primal Connection?
+**Prerequisite:** Proficiency (Primal Focus).<br>
+Learn 5 Primal Spells.<br>
+When you cast a Primal Spell you know, you can summon any materials it requires to your hands as you cast it.

+### Built Different?
+**Prerequisite:** Class Group (Warrior).<br>
+Your maximum HP is doubled.

+### Pre-Planning?
+Preparation Time?
+Fast Actor?
+**Prerequisite:** Class Group (Expert).<br>
+Provided you aren't Incapacitated or on Death's Door when an Action Scene starts, you can take an extra turn before the start of the first Round.

+### Beyond the Possible?
+Unmitigated Power?
+**Prerequisite:** Class Group (Mage)?
+Mana Reserves?<br>
+When you use *Mana Reserves* on a Spell, you can ignore your Mana Spend Limit for that casting.
+(PHRASING?)<br>